How to Prevent Seasonal Roof Damage

-Winter, spring, summer and fall each bring their own unique challenges to your home and your roof!
+Winter, spring, summer, and fall each bring their unique challenges to your home and your roof.
 Let’s learn how the whole roof system protects your home and your family from seasonal roof damage.

-This is not good: ice dams can damage your roof, attic or the interior walls of your home.
+These ice dams are not good: not only can they cause roof damage, but can also harm your attic and the interior walls of your home.
 How can you prevent ice damming?

 A properly vented roof is your best defense against ice damming.
 Exhaust vents, like ridge vents, allow warm, moist air to escape your attic while intake vents enable cool air to enter.
 A cooler attic means less snow and ice melt, which helps prevent damming.